 There are a variety of ways for Adults to deepen and reflect on their faith throughout the year: Sunday morning group studies, book groups, and opportunities for service to the community.
 Check the schedule of events on our Calendar for the latest offerings.

-Every Sunday morning children from age 4 to 4th grade are invited to attend the 11:00 am service for a brief time of worship and music.
-Following a Message for the Children, they are invited to go upstairs to the second floor to the Godly Play® Room with trained Godly Play® teachers.
-This is a unique approach to children’s spiritual growth, developed by Jerome Berryman.
+Every Sunday morning children from age 4 to 7th grade are invited to attend the 11:00 am service for a brief time of worship and music.
+Following a Message for the Children, they are invited to go upstairs to the second floor to Sunday School with the Director of Children's Ministries and Volunteer Teachers.

-The curriculum includes sacred story, parables, and liturgical action appropriate to each season of the Church year, paired with response through various mediums of expression including painting, drawing, journaling, sculpting with playdough and learning to tell the stories to one another.
+The 2018-2019 curriculum will be supported by Deep Blue Kids, a weekly adventure through the bible.
+It includes sacred story, parables, and liturgical action appropriate to each season of the Church year, paired with response through various mediums of expression including painting, drawing, journaling, sculpting with playdough and learning to tell the stories to one another.
 The children form a worshiping community all their own, and enjoy a simple feast together.

-Parents and caregivers are invited to pick up their children following the service except on Communion Sundays, when the children are brought back down to the service to take part.
+Parents and caregivers are invited to pick up their children following the service.

 Nursery Care - 10:30am-12:15pm Sundays